diogoalexandrefranco/cl-association-rules/README.md

 # cl-association-rules
-This project aims to implement the most well known strategies and utilities when mining association rules.
+This project aims to implement the most well known strategies and utilities when mining association rules from a dataset of transactions.
 For now, only the apriori algorithm is implemented.
 It works at least on sbcl, ecl, ccl, abcl and clisp.

 * [How do i use it?](#how-do-i-use-it)